ErpNetDocs/tech/concepts/multi-language.md

 Some applications support using an online service like Google Translate to automatically translate a string to other languages.
 Translation is better suited to **Description** and **Notes** attributes.

-## Transliteration
+## Transliteration of names and addresses from Cyrillic

-Transliteration is the process of **translating** one language version of a string to another, based on the sounding of the string.
-It works great for people and company names and addresses.
-It allows branch offices to work in their local language, and reports can still be shown in corporate language.
+Transliteration is the process of converting text from one language script to another, based on the phonetic sounds of the original text.
+This is particularly useful for names of people, companies, and addresses, allowing local branch offices in Cyrillic-using countries to operate in their native language while maintaining consistency in corporate reports.

-For example, the Russian "Иван" would be transliterated in English as "Ivan".
+For example, "Елена" (in Cyrillic) would be transliterated as "Elena" (in Latin) and vice versa.

-Transliteration works in **two** ways: manual and automatic.

-### Manual transliteration

-This transliteration is actually automatic, but initiated manually while editing the different language versions of a multi-language string.
-The client application usually provides a function button which transliterates the current language version to other languages.

-### Automatic transliteration

-Automatic transliteration occurs when the system needs to display multi-language strings in a **different** language, but the translation isn't saved in the database.

-For example, an employee working in a branch office in Russia enters "Иван" as a first name.

-The database saves **only** the Russian version.

-Another employee at a British location requests to see the name of the same person.

-The system would **automatically** transliterate the string and display it as "Ivan".

-> [!NOTE]
->
-> Transliteration works normally from Latin to Cyrillic.
+When users enter data, they enter it using their current language setting.
+If the user does not enter the latin translation, the system automatically generates one, based on transliteration.